embarklabs/subspace-docs/api.md

 2. `options` - `Object` (optional): Options used to initialize Subspace
 	- `dbFilename` - `String` (optional): Name of the database where the information will be stored (default `'subspace.db'`)
 	- `callInterval` - `Number` (optional): - Interval of time in milliseconds to poll a contract/address to determine changes in state or balance (default: `undefined`.
 Obtains data every block.
 If using a HttpProvider, the default is: `1000`)
+    - `refreshLastNBlocks` - Ignores last N blocks (from current block), stored in the local db and refresh them via a web3 subscription.
+Useful for possible reorgs (default: 12),
-    - `disableSubscriptions` - `Subspace` by default will attempt to use websocket subscriptions if the current provider supports them, otherwise it will use polling because it asumes the provider is an `HttpProvider`.
-This functionality can be disabled by passing `true` to this option. (default: `false`)
+    - `disableSubscriptions` - Subspace by default will attempt to use websocket subscriptions if the current provider supports them, otherwise it will use polling because it asumes the provider is an HttpProvider.
+This functionality can be disabled by passing true to this option. (default: undefined)

 ### `init()`
 Initializes **Subspace**